Rise to Success: Career Highlights of Auston Matthews

 On October 3, 2019, Auston Matthews scored two goals in the season opener against the Ottawa Senators, becoming the fourth player in NHL history to score in each of their first four season openers.

-In 2021, Auston Matthews became the first Maple Leaf to win the Maurice "Rocket" Richard Trophy, awarded to the player with the most goals in the regular season.
+In the 2020-21 season, Auston Matthews won the Maurice "Rocket" Richard Trophy, which was awarded to the player who scored the most goals in the regular season.

 January 3, 2023: Fastest Leafs Player to 500 Career Points